 3) Apostilled translations are your most common form of “official translation” having legal value in Italy.
 This is what most people mean when they say that they need certified translations.
 The certification used here is different than above as it is a public oath taken before a Notary by which the translator is made legally responsible for the accuracy of the translation.
 The certification sheet that gets attached to each translation is document specific and will state both in English and Italian that this (insert name) document was translated accurately and in its entirety.
 The certification sheet bears the translator’s signature and the signature and seal of the notary.
 The fact that it is notarized allows for the translation to be apostilled.
 For some special documents, such as court orders or divorce-related documents, which will be presented to the Italian consulate in NY a simple translation will not suffice and the officers there will insist that these documents be accompanied by apostilled translations.
 Boston only accepts apostilled translations even when it comes to translations of vital records.
 Applicants presenting translations to an Italian consulate outside of the USA, at the Comune in Italy or to the Court of Rome can make use of Apostilled translations as one of three ways to submit a translation of legal value.

 4) Consulate legalized translations.
-This is what the consulates fo begins the scenes to turn a simple translation into a legal one.
+This is what the consulates do behind the scenes to turn a simple translation into a legal one.
 The exact process of legalizing a translation varies from consulate to consulate but consulate specific instructions can be found on your consulate’s webpage.
 Typically you will go in by appointment or mail in the translation that needs to be legalized along with apostilles original document.
 The consulate’s charge for this service and the rate changes every three months based on the exchange rate being used for that trimester.
 If you are doing this through the mail then it is standard practice to provide the consulate with a self-addressed stamped envelope for the return.
 Once the officer finishes evaluating your translation for completeness and accuracy they will staple the translation on top and stamp it as in conformity to the original.
 They fold back the right hand corner and place their stamp over it making the translation and original document one entity.
 Keep in mind though that some consulates will write on top of your legalized translation that you omitted a translation of the apostille.
 To avoid that writing you will need to also provide a translation of the apostille when requesting legalization.
 Consulate legalized translations are the only form of legal translations accepted by the comune of Rome.
 When you will be submitting documents from a foreign country, you will have to submit Consulate legalized translations unless that country is also a signatory of The Hague convention and issues apostilles.
 It is advisable to check with the consulate in that country as to their preferences on the translator you employ for these documents.
 Some consulates will only legalize a translation if you used a translator from their list or one located in the same country as where the document originated.

 5) Court Sworn Translations.
 This form of official translation can only be done in Italy.
 The translator has to take the translations to the Italian Court and swear to their completeness and accuracy.
 There is the need to buy a marca da bollo for every three pages of translation as the oath cover sheet counts as one of the allotted four pages.
 If you are a 1948 case applicant and you leave the translations up to your lawyer then he will usually subcontract with a translator who will provide this service.
 For most people this method has turned out to be the most expensive as getting the documents sworn is time consuming and that time needs to be compensated.
 As a side note there are some towns who will accept a translation done by a translator in Italy who does not use the court sworn method but rather goes to the comune and makes an oath before the comune clerk instead.
 The Courts however will only accept the traditional swearing method with the attached oath sheets.